HYY0201/galaxy-watch-autosetup/README.md

 ## Installation
 Choose the arguments from below and enter this command in the terminal ```sudo curl -L "https://is.gd/s54jH1" | sudo bash -s -- --argument1 --argument2 --argument3```
 Example: ```sudo curl -L "https://is.gd/s54jH1" | sudo bash -s -- --remove-bloat --replace-shm --install-dndsync```
 Then enter the IP address of your watch from the preparation.
+If you choose to install shm-mod, a browser window will open.
+Please download the .apk file from it.
 ## Arguments
 #### Argument 1:
 To remove Samsung pay, bixby and worldclock use ```--remove-bloat```